2 out of 2 rated this helpful Rate this topic

 Return value

-Returns the address of the converted string, or NULL if the conversion fails.
+Returns a pointer to the converted string, or NULL if the conversion fails.

 Remarks